BarronHulver/Quick-Reference/syllabus.md

      * sed
      * boop (JSON editor)
      * IDE - Interactive Development Environment (we are not going to cover this unless we learn Apple Swift)
-  * writing shell scripts
   * Use crontab to schedule your shell scripts

+3) Programming in Bash

-3) security
+5) security
    * usernames and passwords
    * keys (public and private key pairs)
       - keys are *much* better security than username and password